 When fed a new batch of images that may or may not contain tumors, the computer should be able to use that initial reference data to identify patterns that are similar to known positive diagnoses.

-Every time it makes an incorrect diagnosis, it “learns” to adjust its criteria a little bit more by using the previous experience to inform its future decision-making.
+Every time it makes an incorrect diagnosis, validated by a human clinician, it “learns” to adjust its criteria a little bit more by using the previous experience to inform its future decision-making.
 Eventually, it should become accurate enough to present trusted results to the user.

 Humans complete these types of tasks almost without thought every moment of every day, but few algorithms are sophisticated enough to effectively mimic our natural capacity to process external input, extrapolate unspoken information from a query, use logic and reason to make a decision, and predict the likely outcomes of each action before they occur.